-- failure of third-party manufacturers to comply with regulatory requirements and maintain quality assurance; - breach of the manufacturing agreement by the third party; - failure to manufacture our product according to our specifications; - failure to manufacture our product according to our schedule or at all; - · misappropriation of our proprietary information, including our trade secrets and know-how; and - termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us.
+- failure of third-party manufacturers to comply with regulatory requirements and maintain quality assurance; - breach of the manufacturing agreement by the third party; - failure to manufacture our product according to our specifications; - failure to manufacture our product according to our schedule or at all; - misappropriation of our proprietary information, including our trade secrets and know-how; and - termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us.

 Our product candidates and any products that we may develop may compete with other product candidates and products for access to manufacturing facilities.
 There are a limited number of manufacturers that operate under cGMP regulations and that might be capable of manufacturing for us, in particular due to the high potency of zotatifin.
 Any performance failure on the part of our existing or future manufacturers could delay clinical development or marketing approval, and any related remedial measures may be costly or time-consuming to implement.
-We do not currently have arrangements in place for redundant supply or a second source for all required raw materials used in the manufacturers and we may be unable to replace them on a timely basis or at all.
+We do not currently have arrangements in place for redundant supply or a second source for all required raw materials used in the manufacture of our product candidates.
+If our existing or future third-party manufacturers cannot perform as agreed, we may be required to replace such manufacturers and we may be unable to replace them on a timely basis or at all.
 In particular, any replacement of our manufacturers could require significant effort and expertise because there may be a limited number of qualified replacements.
 In some cases, the technical skills or technology required to manufacture our product candidates may be unique or proprietary to the original manufacturer and we may have difficulty transferring such skills or technology to another third-party and a feasible alternative may not exist.
 In addition, certain of our product candidates and our own proprietary methods have never been produced or implemented outside of our company, and we may therefore experience delays to our development programs if and when we attempt to establish new third-party manufacturing arrangements for these product candidates or methods.